Prince Harry seeks to challenge denial of request to pay for own UK police protection

 The hearing in the security case centered around Harry’s claim that he doesn’t feel safe bringing his young children, Archie, 4, and Lilibet, nearly 2, from the U.S. to visit his home country without a police security detail.

-A spokesperson for the prince has said his U.S. security team doesn’t have jurisdiction abroad or access to intelligence in the U.K.
+A spokesperson for the prince has said his U.S. security team doesn’t have jurisdiction abroad or access to intelligence in the U.K..

 The British government stopped providing security for Harry after he and his wife, Meghan, quit their royal duties and moved to California in 2020.
 Harry has a separate legal case challenging the decision to deny providing him security in the U.K.